StNiki/CGF/README.md

 How to use the graphic interface:

-Running the GUI shell script will open the default window where the user has the following options:
+Running the GUI script will open the default window where the user has the following options:

 - Type in the textbox the MusicXML file to be parsed.
 If the file does not exist or is invalid, a message will notify the user.